python/cpython/Doc/reference/compound_stmts.rst

 A class definition defines a class object (see section :ref:`types`):

-..
-XXX need to document PEP 3115 changes here (new metaclasses)

 .. productionlist::
    classdef: [`decorators`] "class" `classname` [`inheritance`] ":" `suite`
-   inheritance: "(" [`expression_list`] ")"
+   inheritance: "(" [`argument_list` [","] ] ")"
    classname: `identifier`

 A class definition is an executable statement.
-It first evaluates the inheritance list, if present.
-Each item in the inheritance list should evaluate to a class object or class type which allows subclassing.
-The class's suite is then executed in a new execution frame (see section :ref:`naming`), using a newly created local namespace and the original global namespace.
-(Usually, the suite contains only function definitions.)
+The inheritance list usually gives a list of base classes (see :ref:`metaclasses` for more advanced uses), so each item in the list should evaluate to a class object which allows subclassing.

+The class's suite is then executed in a new execution frame (see :ref:`naming`), using a newly created local namespace and the original global namespace.
+(Usually, the suite contains mostly function definitions.)
 When the class's suite finishes execution, its execution frame is discarded but its local namespace is saved. [#]_ A class object is then created using the inheritance list for the base classes and the saved local namespace for the attribute dictionary.
 The class name is bound to this class object in the original local namespace.

+Class creation can be customized heavily using :ref:`metaclasses <metaclasses>`.

 Classes can also be decorated; as with functions, ::